||Autumn Quarter 2022

 Complete the application to the UW Graduate School and pay the application fee.
 All applications must be completed online.

 All applicants should answer the following question.
 Please limit your statement to a maximum of 1000 words.
 Statements should reflect thoughtful consideration of an applicants appropriateness of fit for the Computer Science & Software Engineering master’s degree and the UW Bothell campus.
-Applicants are encouraged to view the Computing & Software System Division mission and goals, as well as the mission and goals of the School of STEM for inspiration.
+Applicants are encouraged to view the Computing & Software System Division mission and goals, as well as the School of STEM mission and goals for inspiration.

 Show relevant work experience in detail and include any information relevant to admission prerequisites.